 - Misdemeanor convictions in Minnesota carries a maximum punishment of 90 days of jail, or $1,000 fine, or both.
 Because there exists a risk of jail if convicted, you have a right to an attorney and to have your case decided by a jury of six of your peers if you are charged with a misdemeanor.
 Like all other convictions, you may be subject to collateral consequences above and beyond jail and/or fines as the conviction record is public.

 - Gross Misdemeanor convictions carry a maximum punishment of one year in jail, or a fine $3,000, or both

-- A Felony conviction carries at least one year and one day in prison, plus any associated fines.
-In addition to the prison sentence and fines resulting from a felony conviction, you will likely be subject to numerous other collateral consequences.
+- Felony convictions are characterized as having a potential term of imprisonment of at least one year and one day, and oftentimes have a much longer maximum prison sentence.
+In addition to the prison sentence and fines resulting from a felony conviction, numerous other collateral consequences.
 For example, you may lose many important constitutional rights such as your 2nd Amendment firearms rights or your right to vote.
 Other consequences of a felony conviction include difficulty securing employment and housing.
 Although felonies are characterized by a sentence to prison of at least a year and a day, depending on your criminal history, the Minnesota Sentencing Guidelines oftentimes dictate that a prison sentence be stayed, conditioned on a successful probationary period and local confinement in a county jail or workhouse .